mondoohq/cnquery/README.md

 ### Development

-Whenever you change resources, providers, or protos, you need to generate files for the compiler.
+Whenever you change resources, providers, or protos, you must generate files for the compiler.
 To do this, make sure you have the necessary tools installed (such as protobuf):

 ```
 make prep